10 airport water conservation strategies

 Irrigation needs met

-Average annual irrigation water use at SCL dropped 74% within 10 years, beginning in 2002.
+Average annual irrigation water use at SLC dropped 74% within 10 years, beginning in 2002.

 Condensate water for pressure-washing